Updating Aadhaar Details for Mandatory Services

 What Documents Do You Need?

-When you update your Aadhaar, you’ll generally need to provide documents to support the changes you’re making.
+When you update your Aadhaar, you will generally need to provide supporting documents to support the changes you’re making.

 To prove your identity, you might need documents like your passport, driving licence, or a permanent account number (PAN) card.
 These help confirm your name and other identifying details.

-If you’re updating your address, you’ll need documents that show your new place of residence.
+If you’re updating your address, you will need documents demonstrating your new place of residence.
 Examples include recent utility bills (like electricity or water bills), bank statements, or a valid rent agreement.

 Other Documents You Might Need